-On 10 May 2010, the 2010 Share Option Scheme was approved and adopted by the shareholders at the annual general meeting of the Company for the purpose of providing incentives and/or rewards to eligible persons as defined in the Scheme.
+On 29 April 2020, the 2020 Share Option Scheme was approved and adopted by the shareholders at the annual general meeting of the Company in view of the termination of the 2010 Share Option Scheme.
+No share options under the 2020 Share Option Scheme were granted during the year.

-A summary of the major terms of the 2010 Share Option Scheme are as follows:
+A summary of the major terms of the 2010 Share Option Scheme and the 2020 Share Option Scheme (the "Share Option Schemes") are as follows:

-(i) Purpose of the Share Option Scheme
+(i) Purpose of the Share Option Schemes

-The purpose of the Share Option Scheme is to attract and retain the best quality employees for the development of the Company's businesses and to provide additional incentives or rewards to selected qualifying participants of the Share Option Scheme for their contribution to the creation of the Company's shareholders value.
+The purpose of the Share Option Schemes is to attract and retain the best quality personnel for the development of the Company's businesses, to provide additional incentives or rewards to selected qualifying participants of the Share Option Schemes for their contribution to the creation of the Company's shareholders value and to promote the long term financial success of the Group by aligning the interest of grantees to the shareholders of the Company.